asferrer/OceanGuard-AI/README.md

 ---

-## 🔮 Impact & Future Roadmap
+## 🔮 Impact & Vision

-OceanGuard AI is not just a concept; it's a scalable solution ready for global deployment.

--   **📈 Immediate Impact**: Our AI pipeline is up to **10,000x faster** than manual surveys, drastically reducing costs and enabling rapid, data-driven conservation efforts.
+OceanGuard AI is a deployable solution with the potential to revolutionize marine conservation.
+Our AI pipeline is up to 10,000x faster than manual surveys, drastically reducing costs and empowering rapid, data-driven action.

--   **🤖 Future Vision**:
+**Our Roadmap Includes:**
-    -   **Edge AI Deployment**: Port the model to **NVIDIA Jetson Orin Nano** for real-time analysis on autonomous underwater drones.
+- **🤖Edge AI Deployment**: Port the model to **NVIDIA Jetson Orin Nano** for real-time analysis on autonomous underwater drones.
-    -   **Specialized Fine-Tuning**: Continuously improve accuracy by fine-tuning on datasets like **CleanSea** to create expert models for specific regions.
+- **🎯Specialized Fine-Tuning**: Continuously improve accuracy by fine-tuning on datasets like **CleanSea** to create expert models for specific regions.
-    -   **Predictive Analysis**: Integrate with oceanographic models to predict future debris hotspots.
+- **🌊Predictive Analysis**: Integrate with oceanographic models to predict future debris hotspots.
-    -   **Global API**: Offer a scalable API for institutions and NGOs to integrate our capabilities into their platforms.
+- **🌐Global API**: Offer a scalable API for institutions and NGOs to integrate our capabilities into their platforms.

 ---